 So, we decided to round up the best online jewelry stores in numerous categories to help you focus your search efforts, be they for chunky and trendy gold-plated pieces or classic yet personalized forms from a fine jeweler.
 Byrdie’s recommendations are based on our research, testing, and a few insights from experts like Laurel Pantin and Victoria Lampley Berens, co-founders of The Stax Advisory—a consulting firm that explores the “squishy” side of jewelry by helping people discover items in the styles they love and connecting with designers to have bespoke pieces made.

-For an introduction to some names worth knowing in the jewelry world, and that have very intuitive e-commerce experiences, read on.
+For an introduction to some names worth knowing in the jewelry world, and that also have very intuitive e-commerce experiences, read on.

 Sophie Buhai has something for everyone.
 Her clean, contemporary, and conscious approach to designing jewelry essentials makes her our top pick.
 Based in Los Angeles, she designs with silver, gold, and some pearls and stones and prices most of her pieces under $700—a worthy investment, given their quality and versatility.